stantonwjones/nails-boilerplate/README.md

 Quickly configure your database connection here.
 Nails comes pre-configured to use the sequelize connector, giving your models sequelize support.
-The initial setup uses an in-memory *sqlite3* database.
+The initial setup uses a *sqlite3* database file `config/development.db` and an in-memory database in the test environment.
 Change the address to change the location and version of your desired sql database.
 Check out [Sequelize](https://sequelize.org) for more info.